 Anogenital Wart Treatment in Rochester, NY

-Warts can occur in places you cannot see or feel such as just inside the anal opening, in the vagina and on the cervix.
-All patients should have an internal examination of the rectum.
-All women with anal warts, as well as partners of men with anal warts, should undergo pelvic examination by a gynecologist.
-You should abstain from sexual contact until all warts have been treated completely.
+Warts can be present in areas that are not visible or palpable, such as just inside the anal opening, in the vagina, and on the cervix.
+All patients should undergo an internal examination of the rectum, and all women with anal warts, as well as partners of men with anal warts, should have a pelvic examination by a gynecologist.
+It is recommended to abstain from sexual activity until all warts have been successfully treated.

-Anogenital warts can recur.
-After treatment your doctor will tell you when all warts are gone.
-There can be no guarantee that the warts will not come back.
-You should return at least once after all warts have been treated.
-Should you see or feel warts at any other time, you should be examined.
+Anogenital warts can recur, and your doctor will inform you when all warts have been eradicated.
+There is no guarantee that the warts will not return, and it is advised to have at least one follow-up appointment after all warts have been treated.
+If you notice or feel warts at any other time, seek medical examination.

 Schedule an Appointment for Anogenital Wart Treatment Today!